benbaptist/minecraft-wrapper/documentation/entity.rst

 **def getEntityInfo(self, eid)**

-        Get dictionary of info on the specified EID.
+        Get a dictionary of info on the specified EID.
 Returns None if fails

         :Sample item:
             .. code:: python